 This visit to Mogadishu International Airport solidified a commitment to assist African regional partners strengthen their own security through the following measures: countering transnational threats, promoting regional stability through defense capabilities and protection of U.S. assets.

-Their foundational forum took place with President of Somalia Mohamed Abdullahi Mohamed, known by his nickname “Farmajo,” and the Somali National Army Chief of Defense.
+Their foundational forum took place with President of Somalia Mohamed Abdullahi Mohamed, known by his nickname “Farmaajo,” and the Somali National Army Chief of Defense.

 “This was a very productive visit,” stated Furness.
-“It was a chance to meet the country's leadership and reaffirm the strong ties we have with President Farmajo and the great people of Somalia.”
+“It was a chance to meet the country's leadership and reaffirm the strong ties we have with President Farmaajo and the great people of Somalia.”

 Afterward, the U.S. leaders met with regional intelligence collection agencies and the Special Representative of the Chairperson of the African Union Commission (SRCC) for Somalia Ambassador Francisco Caetano Jose Madeira, to discuss current events.
 This meeting comes little more than a week after the first U.S. Africa Command Chiefs of Defense (CHoD) conference held in Stuttgart, Germany, which had a focus on countering violent extremist organizations (VEOs.)